Geography School Trips & Tours to Barcelona & Catalonia

 This world-famous football stadium offers pupils the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.

 A complete village consisting of streets and squares with reconstructions of famous or characteristic buildings from all over Spain.
 Pupils can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
-Workshops on Spanish crafts and Spanish cooking are also available for groups at Poble Espanyol.
+Interactive workshops on Spanish crafts such as ceramics and leather jewellery, and Spanish cooking are also available for groups at Poble Espanyol.

 The largest water park on the Costa Brava has numerous water rides and even a bungee-jump.